AuDacity 2025 - Agenda

 10:00 AM - 12:00 PM |

 The new CPT hearing aid service codes, that are slated to go into effect on January 1, 2026, completely alter the hearing aid billing landscape.
 In this presentation, we will provide a detailed discussion on each code, their probable and appropriate uses, modifiers, and documentation requirements.
 In light of these changes and their potential impact on practice operations and revenues, will also discuss the pros and cons of health plan network participation, including the steps to evaluating a health plan contracts and allowable rates schedules.
 We will provide a step-by-step guide to evaluating a specific managed care agreement and making the business decision on network participation.
-Learning Objectives:
+Attendees will be able to:

 Speaker: Kim Cavitt, Au.D. |